Sampling-Based Global Optimal Control and Estimation via Semidefinite Programming: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented \kernelSOS{}, a strong new contender in the optimization field, which is a sampling-based optimization method that generalizes the \ac{SOS} framework to non-polynomial, non-parametric problems.
-Its black-box nature allows it to be applied to a wide range of problems in estimation, control, and beyond.
-While it can be used as a standalone solver, its demonstrated use as an initialization method enables the combination of the global search capabilities of \kernelSOS{} with the efficiency and accuracy of local optimization methods.
+We enabled the successful application of \kernelSOS{}, a strong new contender in the global optimization field, for optimal control and estimation problems.
+By relying only on samples, it generalizes the \ac{SOS} framework to non-polynomial, non-parametric problems and allows it to include black-box elements such as high-fidelity simulators.
+Our contributions lie in bridging theory and practice: we identified and addressed the key ingredients that make \kernelSOS{} usable in robotics and control, including strategies for restarts, hyperparameter calibration, and recovering minimizers.
+We demonstrated its use as a standalone solver and as an initialization method, thereby combining the global search capabilities of \kernelSOS{} with the efficiency and accuracy of local optimization methods.

-We believe that \kernelSOS{} has considerable potential for future work, both in terms of theoretical analysis and practical applications.

-The method itself could be further extended by improving the sampling strategy, leading to more efficient exploration of the search space.
-Active sampling methods, as used, for example, in Bayesian optimization, should be investigated.
-Furthermore, adding the ability to handle constraints could be a promising direction to generalize the method to an even broader class of problems.

-On the application side, the effectiveness of \kernelSOS{} as an initialization method could be further explored for policy optimization, where it could be used as an initializer or for improved search direction updates in reinforcement learning, potentially leading to faster convergence, better solutions, and enhanced sample efficiency.
+In future work, the method could be extended with improved sampling strategies, such as active sampling as in Bayesian optimization, to make exploration more efficient.
+Adding the ability to handle constraints would make the method applicable to an even broader class of control problems.
+On the application side, the role of \kernelSOS{} as an initialization method merits further investigation, particularly for policy learning, where it could improve search directions, accelerate convergence, and enhance sample efficiency.